Butcher Blocks and Wood Cutting Boards: The Best Natural Methods for Care and Cleaning

 What to Avoid

-Butcher blocks and wood cutting boards are constructed of milled lumber that’s cut using flat panels, an edge grain, or an end grain, then glued together in a variety of shapes and sizes.
+Butcher blocks and wood cutting boards are constructed of milled lumber that’s cut using flat panels, with either an edge grain or an end grain, which are then glued together in a variety of shapes and sizes.

-Like soaking in water.
-Wood quickly absorbs water, which can cause it to swell, crack, or warp, and the glued pieces will have a tendency to separate.
+Wood quickly absorbs water, which can cause it to swell, crack, or warp.
+With the introduction of water and the effect it has on the wood, the glued pieces will have a tendency to separate.

-You should also steer clear of full-strength vinegar, as the acetic acid that it contains can corrode and weaken the glue used to join pieces, allowing moisture to enter where they’re joined.
+You should also steer clear of full-strength vinegar, as the acetic acid it contains can corrode and weaken the glue used to join pieces, potentially allowing moisture to enter after every cleaning.

-And full-strength bleach is another sanitizer that shouldn’t be used on wood.
-Not surprisingly, bleach can lighten the color.
+Full-strength bleach is another sanitizer that shouldn’t be used on wood.
+Not surprisingly, bleach can lighten the color!

-Of course, when cleaning surfaces used in food preparation, you must always stay away from using furniture polish, paste wax, and other household cleaners that contain harsh chemical compounds.
-Also keep in mind that 99% of the stuff sold as “tung oil” is typically comprised of various mixtures of varnish.
-You can get real tung oil for treating wood, but not from the big box stores.
+When cleaning surfaces used in food preparation, you must always stay away from using furniture polish, paste wax, and other household cleaners that contain harsh chemical compounds.

 Daily Cleaning

-For cleanup after light use, such as slicing bread or prepping vegetables, wipe down wood cutting boards with hot, soapy water, then rinse with hot, clear water.
-Wipe up any excess water and allow to air dry, or pat dry with clean paper towels.
+Immediately wipe up any excess water and allow to air dry, or pat dry with clean and absorbent kitchen towels or paper towels.

 Deep Cleaning

-These ingredients are also good for removing lingering odors left behind from cutting flavor intensives such as garlic, onions, and herbs, or seafood and animal proteins.
+These ingredients are also great for removing lingering odors left behind from cutting flavor intensives, such as garlic, onions, and herbs.
+They are also effective for thoroughly cleaning after you prepare various types of seafood and animal proteins.

-And baking soda with lemon juice makes a great combo for lifting stains.
+And when mixed together, baking soda and lemon juice make a mighty combo for lifting stains from plastics as well as wood.

-Let’s take a closer look at each of these all-natural options:
+Let’s take a closer look at each of these natural options:

 Vinegar

-Wipe clean, then rinse with hot water.
-Wipe dry with a clean cloth or sponge and allow to air dry, or pat dry with clean paper towels.
+Wipe the surface clean, then rinse it with hot water.
+Wipe any excess water dry with a clean cloth or sponge.
+Allow to air dry, or pat dry with clean and absorbent kitchen or paper towels.

 Salt or Baking Soda